AntonioGrgic/My_first_project/README.md

 Hello, welcome to my first project.
 I am Antonio Grgić, and I decided to learn some basics of front-end development and showcase the results through this project.

 Project overview:
 I have created three websites so far, and I am currently working on the fourth one.
 The first website is a 404 page, which is an error message and is designed to be simple.
 Each following website becomes more complex.
+Soon it will be made in React.

 Order of Creation: